dart-lang/site-www/src/codelabs/iterables.md

   width="100%" >
 </iframe>

-In this example you have seen how `first` and `last` can be used to access the first and the last elements of an `Iterable`, but would it be possible to use a similar method to find the first element that matches a condition?
-In the next section you'll learn how to use `firstWhere` to find the first element that matches certain condition.
+In this example, you saw how `first` and `last` can be used to access the first and last elements of an `Iterable`.
+But, is it possible to use a similar method to find the first element that matches a condition?
+In the next section, you learn how to use `firstWhere` to find the first element that matches a certain condition.

 ### Example: Using firstWhere

-You have previously seen that you can access the elements of an `Iterable` sequentially, and as well, you can easily obtain the first and the last elements with a single method call.
+You already saw that you can access the elements of an `Iterable` sequentially, and you can easily obtain the first and last elements with a single method call.

-Now you'll learn how to find an element that satisfies certain conditions using the method `firstWhere`.
-This method requires you to pass a "predicate", which is a function that will return true if the input satisfies certain condition.
+Now, you learn how to find an element that satisfies certain conditions using the method `firstWhere`.
+This method requires you to pass a "predicate", which is a function that returns true if the input satisfies a certain condition.

 <?code-excerpt "iterables/test/iterables_test.dart (firstwhere)"?>
 {% prettify dart %}
 String element = iterable.firstWhere((element) => element.length > 5);
 {% endprettify %}

-For example, if you want to find the first `String` that has more than five characters, you will have to pass a predicate that returns true when the element size is greater than five.
+For example, if you want to find the first `String` that has more than 5 characters, you must pass a predicate that returns true when the element size is greater than 5.

 Run the following example to see how `firstWhere` works by writing predicates in a different way.
 Do all the functions give the same result?